National Institute of Advanced Manufacturing Technology: Campus

 The NIAMT campus is located on NH-75 around 7.2 km from Ranchi.
 It is around 2.2 km from Hatia railway station and around 10 km from Ranchi Junction railway station.
 The campus is around 6.4 km from Birsa Munda Airport making it easily accessible via rail as well as airways.

 The campus is spread over 65 acre.
 It is located in the town of Hatia.

 It houses the administrative building, academic buildings and halls of residence for students.
 The faculty residential area, grounds, library, auditorium, laboratories and workshops are other areas on its campus.

 Hostels

-As NIAMT all academic courses fully residential, NIAMT has five boys hostels namely Nirala Chatrawas, Homi J. Bhabha Chatrawas, J. C. Bose Chatrawas, M. Visvesvaraya Chatrawas, Vikram A. Sarabhai Chatrawas and one girls' hostel, Kalpana Chawla Chatrawas, whose total holding capacity is around 1200 students, in single-bed and double-bed rooms in ADC, B.Tech., M.Tech., and PhD courses.
+As NIAMT all academic courses are fully residential, NIAMT has five boys hostels namely Nirala Chatrawas, Homi J. Bhabha Chatrawas, J. C. Bose Chatrawas, M. Visvesvaraya Chatrawas, Vikram A. Sarabhai Chatrawas and one girls' hostel, Kalpana Chawla Chatrawas, whose total holding capacity is around 1200 students, in single-bed and double-bed rooms in ADC, B.Tech., M.Tech., and PhD courses.
 Each hostel has sports facilities such as TT tables, football ground, basketball ground, badminton court, cricket ground, carrom boards and volleyball courts apart from the common college facilities.

 Nirala Chatrawas, J. C. Bose Chatrawas and M. Visvesvaraya Chatrawas have canteens inside the hostel.
 The other hostels also have a student's mess and canteen nearby.